-- 1. Log into the library as a user with superuser or administrator privileges.
+- 1. Log into the library as a user with superuser or administrator privileges. - 2.
+Select Configuration ... ; DLM (or Drives) to display the Drives screen.

-Figure 263 Click Drive Traces on the Drives screen.
+Figure 205 Click Drive Traces on the Drives screen.

-$\textbf{3.} \ \ \, \textbf{Click Drive Traces}. \ \, \textbf{The Generate Drive Traces screen displays}.$
+3. Click Drive Traces.
+The Generate Drive Traces screen displays.